 Suicide is a critical public health issue in Idaho.
 It brings tragic loss to families, friends, schools and entire communities across the state each year.
-In 2019, Idaho had the 11th highest suicide rate among U.S.
+In 2019, Idaho had the 11th highest suicide rate within the U.S.

 Call or text 9-8-8 to connect with the Idaho Crisis and Suicide Hotline at:

 24 hours a day, 7 days a week, year-round.